About Lewis & Clark

-AES provides free airport or hotel pickup for incoming students before the semester begins.
+AES provides free airport or hotel pickup for on-campus incoming students before the semester begins.
 If you arrive in Portland before the arrival and check in date for the semester, make plans to stay in a hotel.
 Be sure you make reservations before you arrive.

 There are several great housing options for AES students:

 - On Campus.
 Many AES students live on campus with American undergraduates.
 The residence hall rooms all have high-speed data lines and private phone lines: all halls have lounges, laundry facilities and kitchens.
 Forms for requesting on-campus housing and costs are online, or you can send a request to the AES office at email@example.com.